-2-2 RECRUITMENT AND HIRING
+2-2 RECRUITMENT and HIRING

-- 2-2.1 Recruitment Procedure Recruitment efforts for position vacancies shall be conducted in the following manner: - a.
-Recruitment efforts and publicity for available CCMHB/CCDDB staff positions will be directed to all appropriate sources of applicants in a geographic area wide enough to attract qualified candidates and to assure equal opportunity for the public to apply.
+- 2-2.1 Recruitment Procedure Recruitment efforts for position vacancies shall be conducted in the following manner: - b.
+Recruitment efforts and publicity for available positions will be directed to all appropriate sources of applicants in a geographic area wide enough to attract qualified candidates and to assure equal opportunity for the public to apply.
 Professional positions should be listed in appropriate professional journals.
-Referral agencies, such as the affirmative action offices of the University of Illinois, Parkland Community College, City of Champaign Community Relations Department, City of Urbana Human Relations Commission staff, etc., should be utilized where appropriate.
-The County Administrator's Office shall be notified of position openings.

-- b.
-All position openings shall be listed with the Illinois State Employment Service and shall be advertised in local newspapers, except: - (i) Openings filled by the promotion of a County employee; - (ii) Temporary vacancies of fewer than twenty (20) working days; or - (iii) Positions filled by the executive director when advertised for a vacancy in the same job description within the previous four (4) months. - c.
-A position shall not be considered vacant if an employee appointed for a specified term is reappointed to continue to fulfill those job responsibilities for a new term.
+Referral agencies, such as the University of Illinois, Parkland Community College, City of Champaign Community Relations Department, City of Urbana Human Relations Commission staff, Illinois Department of Employment Security, Office of Equal Opportunity and Access, PACE, Champaign Schools, News-Gazette, etc., should be utilized where appropriate.
+The County Administrator's Office shall be notified of position openings. - b.
+All position openings shall be listed with the Illinois State Employment Service and shall be advertised in local newspapers, except: - (i) Openings filled by the promotion of a County employee; - (ii) Temporary vacancies of fewer than twenty (20) working days; or - (iii) Positions filled by a Department Head who has advertised for a vacancy in the same job description within the previous four (4) months. - A position shall not be considered vacant if an employee appointed for a specified term is reappointed to continue to fulfill those job responsibilities for a new term.